 Counselling sessions for individuals last 50 minutes, usually taking place on a weekly basis online or in person.

-I offer a sliding scale between £80-90 per session.
+My fee is £90 per session.
 I am recognised as a provider with BUPA, AXA, Aviva, Cigna, Vitality, Nuffield, and WPA insurance companies.
 I have a limited number of conscession rate slots, so please get in touch as I would like to make therapy affordable for you.

 Note that if you want to cancel an appointment I require 24 hours notice.